Performances

 Featuring 10 Pianists

-Co-presented with the Gilmore Piano Festival
+Co-presented w/ Gilmore Piano Festival

 In a rare concert performance and evening of master piano works for the 21st century, 10 outstanding pianists will perform all 20 of Philip Glass’s études on the Hill Auditorium stage.